Integrable (2+1)-Dimensional Spin Models with Self-Consistent Potentials: The Myrzakulov-Lakshmanan II equation

-In this and next two sections we will present a new class of integrable spin systems in (2+1) dimensions.
+In this and the next two sections, we will present a new class of integrable spin systems in (2 + 1) dimensions by introducing a vector potential interacting with the spin field self-consistently in addition to the scalar potential considered in Section 2.
 We will give their Lax representations, equivalent counterparts and some reductions.
-We start from the so-called Myrzakulov-Lakshmanan-II equation (shortly the ML-II equation) which has the form
+We start from the so-called Myrzakulov--Lakshmanan II equation (ML-II equation), which has the form

 or equivalently